Scalr/agent-helm/charts/agent-local/README.md

 Learn more about Scalr Agent termination behavior: https://docs.scalr.io/docs/configuration#scalr_agent_worker_on_stop_action

-The application layer graceful termination timeout (`SCALR_AGENT_WORKER_GRACE_SHUTDOWN_TIMEOUT`) is set to Kubernetes' `terminationGracePeriodSeconds` minus 10 seconds to give the agent some additional time to terminate and push task results to the Scalr platform.
+The application layer graceful termination timeout ([SCALR_AGENT_WORKER_GRACE_SHUTDOWN_TIMEOUT](https://docs.scalr.io/docs/configuration#scalr_agent_worker_grace_shutdown_timeout)) is calculated dynamically from Kubernetes' `terminationGracePeriodSeconds` minus 10 seconds to give the agent additional time to terminate and push task results to the Scalr platform.
 As a result, `terminationGracePeriodSeconds` must be at least 10 seconds.

 ## Troubleshooting